-- 6.36 The proposal seeks outline planning permission with access included for 14 dwellings and is considered to represent sustainable development, within the settlement development boundary of the town of Clacton-on-Sea in the emerging Local Plan.
-The site area and scale of development proposed are highly comparable to that allowed at appeal under 14/00929/FUL which expired three months ago but is still a strong material planning consideration. - 6.37 Subject to the recommended conditions, removal of the holding objection from ECC SUDs and completion of a S106 agreement, the application is recommended for approval.
+- 6.32 The proposal seeks outline planning permission with access included for 11 dwellings and is considered to represent sustainable development, within the settlement development boundary of the town of Clacton-on-Sea in the emerging Local Plan.
+The site area and scale of development proposed are highly comparable to that allowed at appeal under 14/00929/FUL which expired four months ago but is still a strong material planning consideration. - 6.33 Subject to the recommended conditions the application is recommended for approval.

-Background Papers None
+Background Papers

+None.